dnfjdur/Lights-Out-Game/README.md

 ## Authors:

 Oliver Yu
-Assignment idea from Joe Zachary for CS 1410
+Assignment from Joe Zachary for CS 1410